A simple fix for the Dell 2407 Ghosting Problem

 Image which, when scrolled, triggers the ghosting issue on the Dell 2407

-As far as I can tell this seems to be a bug in the display's firmware.
-(My screen has the A03 firmware, which is quite recent.)
-My theory is that some color registers are overflowing or something like that.
-I say this because I realised that you can fix the issue by simply adjusting the color settings.
-If the red, green or blue values are set too high (which they are with all of the presets) then the problem occurs; reduce the colors a little and the issue goes away.
+As far as I can tell this seems to be a bug in the display's firmware where changes between certain colors result in too strong a signal being sent to the pixels.
+(Or something like that.
+I am no expert in how monitors work!)
+I found that if the monitor's red, green or blue values are set too high (which they are with all of the presets) then the problem occurs.
+Reducing the colors a little makes the issue goes away.
 I was ready to return my monitor but now I'm perfectly happy and it works brilliantly.

 Below you will find the color settings that I use.
 Feel free to experiment to find settings which both look good to you and don't cause the problem.
 Don't forget that you can tweak the brightness elsewhere in the menu if adjusting the colors makes the screen darker than you want it to be.
 The brightness setting does not seem to trigger the issue; it's to do with the color settings.